MicrosoftDocs/architecture-center/docs/guide/hpc/nanofluidx-content.md

 ## nanoFluidX installation

-Before you install nanoFluidX, you need to deploy and connect a VM and install the NVIDIA drivers.
+Before you install nanoFluidX, you need to deploy and connect a Linux VM and install the NVIDIA drivers.
 On Standard_ND96asr_v4, you need to install the AMD drivers.

+> [!IMPORTANT]
-**Important:** NVIDIA Fabric Manager installation is required for Standard_ND96asr_v4 VMs.
+> NVIDIA Fabric Manager installation is required for Standard_ND96asr_v4 VMs.

 For information about deploying the VM and installing the drivers, see